-The Resound Network hosted its first annual panel at the MBC Annual Meeting, during which 60 pastors and lay leaders were introduced to the network's process to help churches pursue revitalization or replanting.
-Ten churches have embraced recommendations to revitalize, replant, or repurpose.
-Also, five churches have engaged the first Refocus Intensive.
-Lastly, to encourage multiplication, the network developed the Partner Profile Tool that helps healthy churches consider and pursue the right kind of partnership for them.
+The Resound Network hosted its second annual panel at the 2021 MBC Annual Meeting, during which 60 pastors and lay leaders were challenged to develop revitalizers and replanters in their own churches.
+Nine churches have embraced recommendations to revitalize, replant, or repurpose, and an additional II churches have started the Resound process.
+Lastly, to encourage multiplication, the network hosted the first Partnership Summit with more than 40 pastors and DOMs who worked together to utilize the principles discussed to determine next steps toward partnering with struggling churches.